Introduction to Electromagnetic Hypersensitivity (EMS)

 Often, due to a lack of proper diagnosis, support and care, family and friends doubt the sufferer and are unwilling to provide required accommodation.
-In addition, unless accommodation is provided in the workplace, the sufferer finds it increasingly hard to function and work and this often leads to increased sick days, non-productivity and discord with the employer; the end result of which is unemployment.
+In addition, unless accommodation is provided in the workplace, the sufferer finds it increasingly hard to function and work, and this often leads to increased sick days, non-productivity and discord with the employer; the end result of which is unemployment.
 With no earnings and limited income, life becomes increasingly hard.
-The sufferer is unable to afford specialized equipment or changes within their living accommodations in order to avoid exposures and maintain good health.
+The sufferer is unable to afford specialized equipment or changes within its living accommodations in order to avoid exposures and maintain good health.

 Life takes on a downward spiral as the sufferer becomes ostracized from society – unable to work, visit places and carry out the activities that they loved doing, or maintain meaningful relationships with family and friends.

 As early as 2006, Dr. Olle Johansson, Associate Professor, Karolinska Institute, Department of Neuroscience, Experimental Dermatology Unit, Stockhold, Sweden, stated that : “In Sweden, electromagnetic hypersensitivity (EMS now EHS) is an officially fully recognized functional impairment (i.e., it is not regarded as a disease).”
 According to Dr. Johansson, out of a population, at the time, of nine million, between 230,000 and 290,000 Swedes reported a variety of symptoms when ‘in contact’ with electromagnetic field (EMF) sources.